adrienjoly/chrome-contacts-for-google-inbox/README.md

 ### Current issues

-- [https://github.com/adrienjoly/chrome-contacts-for-google-inbox/issues/1](Bug: JS error on other computers) (any help is appreciated!)
+- [Bug: JS error on other computers](https://github.com/adrienjoly/chrome-contacts-for-google-inbox/issues/1) (any help is appreciated!)